Spotlight on Peruvian Guide Extraordinaire, Wilfredo Huillca

 What do you think makes you a successful guide?

 As a guide, the first part of my job is to connect with my passengers.
 That’s great for me, because I’m interested in everyone I meet!
 I want to know about my travelers, so that feeling of confidence and rapport comes naturally as we get to know each other.
 I also want to share of my love of Peru in a way that inspires my travelers’ interest: showing them some aspect of local culture, introducing them to local people, taking them to taste foods and fruits that they never saw or ate.
 These are the details that make a trip memorable.
 But I customize everything.
-If a traveler is interested in something specific, like history or anthropology, then I am interested in their interest of it, and tailor the experience to be really personal for them.
+If a traveler is interested in something specific, like history or anthropology, then I am interested in their interest for it, and tailor the experience to be really personal for them.

 What is your favorite destination or excursion?